 What is trauma?

-Most people think of trauma in terms of BIG Trauma (Trauma with a big "T") such as physical or sexual abuse, war trauma, domestic violence, a bad car accident, etc. But there are other kinds of trauma, what we call trauma with a little "t".
+Most people think of trauma in terms of BIG Trauma (Trauma with a big "T") such as physical or sexual abuse, war trauma, domestic violence, a bad car accident, etc. But there are other kinds of trauma, which is called trauma with a little "t".

 Little traumas might look like: